Nfratt/LIRI-node-app/README.md

 # LIRI-node-app
-To utilize this app you will need to get your own api key from spotify This app is trying to provide the user with concert info,allow the user to search spoitfy for a song and the song info, read a text file and search spotify with the info, and also allow the user to search for movie info as well. use the following commands- concert-this- searches for concert info
+To utilize this app you will need to get your own api key from spotify This app is trying to provide the user with concert info,allow the user to search spotify for a song and the song info, read a text file and search spotify with the info, and also allow the user to search for movie info as well. use the following commands- concert-this- searches for concert info